 * Students are entering an accelerated program and various criteria are used to establish grade placement.
 Ontario students generally do not have the required credits to apply from Grade 9 into Year 10, or Grade 10 into Year 11.
 Please see our Guide to Upper School Grade Placement before submitting an application to Year 10 or Year 11 and contact the office with any questions.

 PLEASE NOTE: We are no longer accepting applications for September 2020 entry into the day program.
 The information below is for reference only.
 We encourage future applicants to visit Applying for 2021 and Beyond to subscribe to our email list and stay informed of UCC admission news.
-Current applicants can login to submit any outstanding required documents and view their checklist.

 To start your application for 2020 entry, you must first login to or create your UCC application account.
 If you did not apply last year or this is your first time applying, you will need to create an account.
 Please ensure that when you create the account, you use the candidate’s legal name as it appears on his birth certificate or passport.